reinhal/evaluation-react-table-crud/README.md

 I enjoyed working on this project.
 Thank you for the opportunity to give it a shot.

+I was limited in time due to the request on your end to have it back in 2-3 days and my availability to work on it.
+My experience with GraphQL is introductory and spent the majority of my effort on refreshing my GraphQL knowledge.

 ### Designs + Functionality Implemented

 Designs and functionality as outlined above and illustrated in Zeplin and abov are in place with the exception of the finer points of the check boxes and radio circles.
 I could not access the input to customized with box-shodow.
 I learned I could style them by disabling the native appearance, but that change how the buttons functioned.
 I determined this was out of scope for this exercise.